Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 - It makes you the official legal owner of the property.

-- It ensures the transaction is legally valid.
+- It ensures the transaction is valid under law.

 - It is mandatory for resale, inheritance, or loan approval.

-Revised Stamp Duty Charges in Goa for 2025
+Revised Stamp Duty Charges in Goa – 2025

-Stamp duty is a tax collected by the government when you purchase a property.
-It is calculated based on the higher value between the declared sale price and the government's minimum property value (circle rate).
+Stamp duty is like a tax you pay to the government whenever you buy property.
+The amount is calculated based on the higher of:

 Updated Property Registration Charges in Goa – 2025